-Complete the following checklist prior to your placement by ticking yes/no to each question.
+Complete this checklist prior to your placement.

-1. Have you contacted your Training Establishment prior to your placement?
-Yes□ No 2.
+1. Have you completed the required Infection Prevention and Control training?
+Yes□ No□ 2.
+Have you signed your Student Placement Agreement, Infection Prevention & Control Undertaking, and Self Declaration of Completion of Training?
+Yes□ No□ 3.
+Have you contacted your Training Establishment prior to your placement?
+Yes□ No□ 4.
 Have you met the team and introduced yourself as a 2 nd -year student?
-Yes□ No 3.
+Yes□ No□ 5.
 Have you told your Supervisor about any relevant work experience you have done?
-Yes□ No 4.
+Yes□ No□ 6.
 Have you asked your Supervisor about specific dress code requirements?
-Yes□ No□ 5.
+Yes□ No 7.
 Have you prepared clean, professional outfit(s) for your placement?
-Yes□ No 6.
+Yes□ No 8.
 Have you completed any pre-reading requirements for your placement e.g. SOPs?
-Yes□ No 7.
+Yes□ No□ 9.
 Do you have all the necessary information regarding transport routes and/or parking?
-Yes□ No 8.
+Yes□ No□ 10.
 Do you know if there are lunch facilities nearby or if you require a packed lunch?
-Yes□ No 9.
+Yes□ No 11.
 Do you know your Supervisor's rules regarding computer/tablet/internet/phone usage?
-Yes□ No 10.
+Yes□ No□ 12.
 Do you know what time you will take your lunch break each day?
-Yes□ No 11.
+Yes□ No□ 13.
 Have you made a learning plan to ensure you complete all learning activities?
-Yes□ No 12.
+Yes□ No□ 14.
 Do you have access to your placement workbook?
-Yes□ No 13.
+Yes□ No 15.
 Do you know where to find the Supervisor's Report?
-Yes□ No 14.
+Yes□ No 16.
 Do you know your Practice Educator(s) name(s)?
-Yes□ No□ 15.
+Yes□ No 17.
 Have you saved your Practice Educator(s) contact details?
 Yes□ No